biglocalnews/tile-tools/tile_tools/tilebelt/README.md

 # About

 Simple utilities for working with Mapbox tiles.
-All the algorithms were released by Mapbox under the MIT License in 2014.
+The original algorithms were released by Mapbox under the MIT License in 2014.
 See [the original license](https://github.com/mapbox/tilebelt/blob/master/LICENSE) for more information.

 The functions have been ported to Python with some minor modifications, which I've tried to note where appropriate in the documentation.